Writing Effective Prompts for Generative AI

 Topics covered

-- →Business Impact of Gen AI
+- →Definition of generative AI

 Objectives